-Falkirk Town Centre, Bo'ness Town Centre/Harbour/Steam Railway, Callendar House/Park/Wood, Helix/Falkirk Gateway, Falkirk Wheel/Portdownie/Roughcastle, Gilston/Whitecross, Kinneil, Muiravonside.

-Falkirk's strength in outdoor attractions and activities is being enhanced by projects such as the Helix, the John Muir Way and the World Heritage status of the Antonine Wall.
+Falkirk Town Centre Bo'ness Town Centre/ Callendar House/Park Helix/Falkirk Gateway Falkirk Wheel/Portdownie Gilston Kinneil Muiravonside Falkirk's strength in outdoor attractions and activities has been enhanced by projects such as the Helix, the John Muir Way and the World Heritage status of the Antonine Wall.
 All of these projects will provide opportunities to further enhance Falkirk's status as a tourist location and encourage more visitors to come and stay in the area for a longer period.